 - Have a printed map on hand in case GPS systems are down.

 - Even if you have a roadside assistance membership available, rescues in severe winter weather can be delayed or unavailable.
-A standalone car battery jumper and the tools and ability to change your own flat tires are wise to have on hand.
+A standalone car battery jumper and the tools and ability to change your own flat tires are wise.

 Drive for Highway Transport